-Trade execution in options is just like an equity, with a bid and ask, and a distance between the two, the bid/ask spread.
-But in options that bid/ask spread can sometimes be wider, or more illiquid than an equity.
-Those factors can compound in multi leg options trades, as the bid/ask spreads of each leg combine to create an even wider overall bid/ask spread for the entire trade package.
+Trade execution in options is just like an equity, with a Bid and Ask.
+But in options, the Bid/Ask can sometimes be wider and less liquid than an equity.
+Those factors can compound in multi-leg options trades, as the bid/ask of each leg combine to create an even wider overall bid/ask spread for the entire trade package.

 The easiest way to think about a limit price in an options trade, particularly multi-leg trades, is that you are much less likely to to be matched with a corresponding retail order on the other side, therefore your price discovery on your limit price is finding the point, either at the mid point or just past where market makers are willing to fill the order.